Skip to journey steps

 Available at multiple clinics

-Run in collaboration with leading UK clinics, GAP provides subsidised prescription costs for eligible patients — the only scheme currently available across multiple clinics.
+Run in collaboration with leading UK clinics, GAP provides subsidised prescription costs for eligible patients.
+This is the only scheme currently available across multiple clinics.
 Designed to make medical cannabis simpler, faster, and more affordable to access.

 Patients on means-tested benefits · Veterans · Blue Light Card holders · UK university students 18+